-Fiddle Hell rooms are located at the Westford Regency Inn and Conference Center, on the first and third floors.
-Rooms vary in size from ballrooms and function rooms down to suites and a few hotel rooms.
+Fiddle Hell rooms are located at the Westford Regency Inn and Conference Center, on the first and third floors (except for two suites on the second floor).
+Rooms vary in size from ballrooms and function rooms down to suites and two large hotel rooms.
 The hotel has its own New England names for the rooms; however, we renamed all the rooms after our favorite historical fiddle players and other musicians in traditional styles.
 It's a chance to learn some fiddling history.
 Sometimes sessions match the rooms - such as a bluegrass workshop in the Kenny Baker Room, but not always.
-Rooms also have numbers, keyed to the map on the cover of your program book.
+Rooms also have numbers, keyed to the improved map on the cover of your program book.

 There are two sets of stairs between the first and third floors, at each end of the long hallway.
-You can also take the elevator between levels, on the far side of the hotel lobby.
-All Fiddle Hell rooms are wheelchair accessible.
+You can also take the elevator or stairs between levels, on the far side of the hotel lobby (this will get you to the two suites on the second floor).
+All Fiddle Hell rooms are wheelchair accessible except Room 37 (Buddy MacMaster).
 The Fiddle Hell Rooms are separated by walls and partitions.
 We try to eliminate or minimize sound bleed between adjacent rooms, and are mostly successful.

 While the rooms are pretty large, please don't spread out your "stuff" too much.
 If you find an occasional session to be too crowded, look for a different one, take a break, grab a bite, or head off to jam with your friends.

 Between sessions, rooms can generally be used for informal jamming unless a Flash Mob is happening in them.
 In hallways, look for the eight "Official Jam Spot" signs; avoid the "No Jamming, Please" areas, and try not to block traffic.
-Please do not jam in the hotel lobby (where people are checking in and out).
+Small, quiet jams are ok in the hotel lobby (between 9AM and 9PM).
 Finally, please keep the noise level low in and near the sleeping rooms.
 At Fiddle Hell, you can never tell when someone's napping or trying to grab a few quiet moments far from the crowd.

 First Floor Rooms

 Room 1: "Mellie Dunham Room" (known as Regency I to the hotel staff) - Really big room, used for workshops and jams and for the Saturday night concert and dance.
+Rooms 1 and 2 will be combined in 2019, to have more space for concerts.
 Mellie Dunham (1853-1931) was crowned “Champion Fiddler of Maine” in 1925, and attracted nationwide attention when he was invited to meet Henry Ford, who wanted to revive oldtime music and dancing.

 Room 2: "Jean Carignan Room" (Regency II) - Also really big, used for workshops and jams and for the Saturday night concert and dance.
+Room 2 will be combined with Room 1 in 2019, to have more space for concerts.
 Jean “Ti-Jean” Carignan (1916-1988) was a fiddler from Québec who played with great technique and joy.
 He had a repertoire of over 7000 tunes learned from Joseph Allard (his mentor), Michael Coleman, J. Scott Skinner, and others.